Improving the discovery of UHN clinical and research support

 Stakeholder interviews

-We began by interviewing members of the library team to better understand the problem.
+We began by interviewing 8 members of the library team to gain a deeper understanding of the problem and project constraints.

 Primary research

-The first part of the session was a semi-structured interview where participants reflected on their experiences with seeking support during their clinical, learning, and research journeys.
+We interviews UHN researchers and clinicians.
+The first part of the session was a semi-structured interview where participants reflected on their experiences with seeking support during their clinical and research journeys.
 In the second half, we did light usability testing by providing users with tasks to complete on the current website, such as finding contact information, using research guides, and locating clinical tools.

-We analyzed out findings using Miro and identified several key themes:
+We analyzed our findings using Miro and identified several key themes:

 Hesitation to reach out for help

 First-time users often express hesitation when it comes to reaching out for library support.
-Researchers expressed facing more challenges early in their research journey, as they are less familiar with the problem space and research questions and expressed that they would value library support at this stage.
 However, one participant mentioned that "because I don't know anyone personally, I probably wouldn't contact for support."

 Difficulty finding key resources